juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 	<figcaption>Error when re-defining let variables</figcaption>
 </figure>

-Instead, **redefining the variable within a subscope works**, and results in overriding the previously defined variable:
+Instead, **redefining the variable within a subscope works**, and results in overriding the previously defined one:

 ```javascript
 (function(){